23

 We can define soft and hard states as:

-State stalking is used for logging purpose in Nagios.
-When stalking is enabled for any service or host then Nagios watch it very carefully and store any changes that if found in the check result of that resource.
+State stalking is used for logging purposes in Nagios.
+When stalking is enabled for any service or host then Nagios watches it very carefully and stores any changes that are found in the check result of that resource.

-Nagios has object configuration format where you can create object definitions, that can inherit the properties from other hostnames or object definitions.
+Nagios has an object configuration format where you can create object definitions that can inherit the properties from other hostnames or object definitions.
 In this way, you can specify the component relationships easily.
 The components are considered as objects by the Nagios.

 The three variables that affect recursion and inheritance are:

-Here, Name is just a placeholder that can be used by the other objects.
-Use variable can be used to define parent object, whose properties are to be used.
+Here, a Name is just a placeholder that can be used by the other objects.
+Use variables can be used to define parent objects, whose properties are to be used.
 Registers are also used for storing values that can be either 0 or 1.
 Register values cannot be inherited.

-When a service or host changes their state frequently, then it is called flapping that may cause lots of problems and generate too many recovery notifications.
+When a service or host changes its state frequently, then it is called flapping that may cause lots of problems and generate too many recovery notifications.
 Flapping is detected in the following manner:

 Several directives are contained in the main configuration file that can affect Nagios daemon.
 This file is read by both CGIs and Nagios daemons.

-The major difference between active and passive check is that Active checks are initiated by Nagios itself, while Passive checks are performed by external applications.
+The major difference between active and passive checks is that Active checks are initiated by Nagios itself, while Passive checks are performed by external applications.

 DevOps Training & Certification Course

-Knowing answers to all the questions mentioned above is not enough, but you should join DevOps certification to increase and upgrade your skills.
-We at Janbask training are here to help you and master Devops concepts practically.
-So, what are you waiting for just enroll NOW!!.
+Knowing the answers to all the questions mentioned above is not enough, but you should join DevOps certification to increase and upgrade your skills.
+We at Janbask training are here to help you master DevOps concepts practically.
+So, what are you waiting for just enroll NOW!!

 QA